aimagelab/mammoth/docs/datasets/index.rst

 - `general-continual`: the distribution of the classes change gradually over time, without notion of task boundaries.
 In this setting, the **TASKS** and **N_CLASSES_PER_TASK** attributes are ignored as there is only a single long tasks that changes over time.

 - `cssl`: this setting is the same as `class-il`, but with some of the labels missing due to limited supervision.
 This setting is used to simulate the case where a percentage of the labels is not available for training.
-For example, if ``--label_perc`` is set to ``0.5``, only 50% of the labels will be available for training.
+For example, if ``--label_perc_by_task`` or ``--label_perc_by_class`` is set to ``0.5``, only 50% of the labels will be available for training.
 The remaining 50% will be masked with a label of ``-1`` and ignored during training if the currently used method does not support partial labels (check out the **COMPATIBILITY** attribute in :ref:`module-models`).

 .. admonition:: Experiments on the **joint** setting
     :class: hint